scala/docs.scala-lang/_sips/minutes/2019-12-18-sip-minutes.md

 since we have top level functions, you can write that at the top level, which is even better and everyone is happy.
 But there are details, of course.

-Maritn states it lacks a champion and asks if anyone wants to champion it.
+Martin states it lacks a champion and asks if anyone wants to champion it.
 Seth agrees and, so, Sébastien asks him to open a contributors thread on it.

 ## Next

 The next meeting will be on the last week of January, at 17:00 CET.
 The same will happen in February.
-In March the Committee will meeting for a 3 day retreat but it will still come online for an hour, to provide a summary of what happened.
+In March the Committee will meet for a 3 day retreat but it will still come online for an hour, to provide a summary of what happened.